-- 5.18.
-The total capacity of potential development sites identified in the SLAA, as set out in Appendix 2: Realistic Candidates for Development, is 2,247 throughout the SLAA period.
-As set out in Appendix 1: Methodology, the SLAA also includes a windfall allowance of 511 homes throughout the 16-year emerging Local Plan period (2022/23 2037/2038). - 5.19.
-Once added to the outstanding capacity from permitted sites as identified above, including C2 communal accommodation, of 2,354 (1,653 + (730 × 0.96)), the total identified future provision of homes (net) throughout the 16-year emerging Local Plan period, following the base-date of the assessment, becomes 5,112.
+- 5.17.
+The total capacity of potential development sites identified in the SLAA, as set out in Appendix 2: Realistic Candidates for Development, is 2,040 throughout the SLAA period.
+As set out in Appendix 1: Methodology, the SLAA also includes a windfall allowance of 481 homes throughout the 15-year emerging Local Plan period (2023/24 2037/2038). - 5.18.
+Once added to the outstanding capacity from permitted sites as identified above, including C2 communal accommodation and subtraction of lapse rate, of 1,990 (2,034 44), the total identified future provision of homes (net) throughout the remaining 15-year emerging Local Plan period, following the base-date of the assessment, becomes 4,517. - 5.19.
+As previously set out, Surrey Heath's Housing Requirement figure for the remaining 15-year emerging Local Plan period is 4,446 homes ([321 x 15] 36913).
+The total identified future provision of homes (net) throughout the same period is therefore 65 homes above the identified Housing Requirement for the same period.